metaeducation/ren-c/src/include/casts/README.md

 these casts can do powerful checking, at both compile-time and runtime...

 * You can put in rules that prohibit nonsensical casts at compile-time.
-This means you can catch things like casting from a Cell* to a String*, or from an int* to a Base*.
+This means you can catch things like casting from a Cell* to a Strand*, or from an int* to a Base*.

 * For casts that are allowed to compile, you can add runtime instrumentation